Overview

 Project corridor map

-Australian Government logo and Queensland Government logo
+Australian Government coat of arms, Queensland Rail logo and Queensland Government coat of arms